mercuryoio/api-migration-docs/Widget_API_Mercuryo_v1.6.md

 When the status of a transaction changes, the partner receives a request with transaction data from Mercuryo.

-You can set-up a signature check and see the `X-Signature` HTTP header with a signature.
+You can set up a signature check and see the `X-Signature` HTTP header with a signature.

 You can generate a key here, for [example](https://implode.io/)